 The future power grid is expected to deploy 100 million smart sensors and meters with various data transfer speeds.
 The resulting data volume can be at peta scale (1015) over a one-year time period.
 Power grid planners and policy makers need to have tools to quickly retrieve and analyze these volumes of data to make real-time decisions.

-This focus area is addressing the gaps in networking and real-time data management by developing advanced algorithms, techniques, and software tools.
-These tools and techniques will deliver solid outcomes that support the future power grid's ability to:
+This focus area focused on addressing the gaps in networking and real-time data management by developing advanced algorithms, techniques, and software tools.
+These tools and techniques deliver solid outcomes that support the future power grid's ability to:

 - identify, filter, and reduce data based on conditions and locations to ensure real-time performance,

 - define scientific principles, requirements and resources to enable large-scale information network modeling and simulation environments; enabling the evaluation of performance and scalability challenges under real-time constraints,

 - develop operational sensor prototypes that allow adaptive autonomous operation supporting new distributed control paradigms, and